Detecting Curve Text with Local Segmentation Network and Curve Connection

 \section{Conclusions}

 We proposed a text detection framework for the arbitrary shape scene text.
 Initial curve proposals were generated with the text segmentation on the horizontal rectangle local-level proposals by the local segmentation network.
 By combining the text segments sent from the previous step, the proposals can be refined in terms of the text polygon with the curve connection algorithms.
-Experimental comparisons with the state-of-the-art approaches on CTW1500 and Total-Text showed the effectiveness of the proposed LSN and curve connection for the text detection task.
+Experimental comparisons on CTW1500 and Total-Text showed the effectiveness of the proposed framework for curve text detection.